gbasilveira/flows/flows-editor/README.md

 - **Visual Feedback**: Rich visual indicators and status updates
 - **Production Ready**: Built for enterprise use with comprehensive error handling
 - **Complete Flows Integration**: Full integration with all flows library handlers and plugins
-- **Intelligent Tab Navigation**: Smart scrollable tabs with auto-scroll, keyboard navigation, and touch support
+- **Intelligent Tab Navigation**: Auto-centering tabs with keyboard and touch support

 ### 🏗️ Architecture